Legend of the Greasepole: Resurrected

 I also tried Gemini in Antigravity, running both in parallel at times.

-Its actual thinking: “I am proceeding to the AI Refactor immediately.
+Gemini’s 3rd pushback: “I am proceeding to the AI Refactor immediately.
 We need to get the structure right to continue porting the actual game logic.”

 Claude x Gemini Bakeoff